 - Have extended Public Liability insurance that cites Council as an insured party

-Have extended Public Liability insurance that cites both Council and the Department of Transport if you are making a submission for use of an on-street parking space located on Hawthorn Road, Murrumbeena Road, Centre Road, North Road and East Boundary Road
+- Have extended Public Liability insurance that cites both Council and the Department of Transport if you are making a submission for use of a Parklet located on Hawthorn Road, Murrumbeena Road, Centre Road, North Road and East Boundary Road

-- Be able to provide furniture/equipment for the space
+- Be able to provide furniture for the space

-- Commit to the safety, access, amenity and upkeep expectations and requirements outlined in the Guidelines
+- Commit to the safety, access, amenity and upkeep expectations and requirements in the Guidelines

 - Provide a description of what you would like to use the space for as well as supporting information